Wij gebruiken cookies

 At Van Pelt, we know everything about plants and how to take care of them.
 We are happy to share our knowledge with you and offer you a few tips below.
 Do you have any further questions?
 Please contact us.

-What do the following codes refer to?
+What do the codes of measurement refer to?

 .= ohne ballen